Structure of the Circle of Willis

 This artery is also divided into four segments.

-The first segment, which starts from the basilar artery bifurcation till the junction of the posterior communicating (PCOM) artery with posterior cerebral artery, gives off perforators to midbrain, pons and medulla.
+The first segment, which starts from the basilar artery bifurcation till the junction of the posterior communicating (PCOM) artery, gives off perforators to the midbrain, pons and medulla.
 These are called the posterior thalamo-perforators.

 Anterior thalamo-perforators are the vessels that originate from the PCOM artery.
 The direct perforators supply the thalamus, brainstem and the internal capsule.
 Circumflex arteries from the first segment supply the thalamus and midbrain.
 The meningeal branch supplies the inferior surface of the tentorium cerebelli.